kurtiz/colab-repo/setup git and github.md

+## Setting up SSH Key for Git and GitHub
 - First make sure you have git.
 - Make sure you have a github account
 - Add your github email and username to your local git